rajeevkghosh/readme-sentinel-policies/network_gcp_region_restricition.md

 ## Description

-The policy checks that resources(eg. PubSub/BigQuery/Dataproc/SecretManager/DialogFlow) need to be created in US region only.
+The policy checks that resources(eg. PubSub/BigQuery/Dataproc/SecretManager/DialogFlow) need to be created in regions as per the regions allowed for that resource type.

 -------